Jake Buxton: Coaching career

 On 18 May 2020, Buxton was appointed as player-manager of Burton Albion, following the resignation of previous manager Nigel Clough.

 On 29 December 2020, Buxton was sacked after two wins in 21 games in the league and the Brewers rock bottom, six points off safety in League One.

-After leaving Burton, Buxton started work in the Derby County Academy as a Professional Development Phase Coach, in October 2022 he started work as the club's under-18 lead coach.
+After leaving Burton, Jake Buxton started work in the Derby County Academy as a Professional Development Phase Coach, in October 2022 he started work as the club's under-18 lead coach.
 Ahead of the 2023–24 season, Buxton was appointed the clubs under-21 lead coach on 26 July 2023 after a restructuring of the Derby's academy.
 In February 2025, Buxton worked as an assistant head coach to caretaker manager Matt Hamshaw.
 In June 2025 Buxton was appointed Senior Transition Coach for Derby County's first team, a role where he would help players in transition from academy football to first-team football.
 He was appointed manager of Alfreton Town in October 2025.